na-na-hi/renget/archive/CharacterProvider-VersionHistory.md

 ######CHOOSE PREFERED VERSION:
 Date | Update | Description
  |  |
+16.08.2023 |  [V10 FAWORKI](https://rentry.co/CharacterProvider-VersionHistory#v10-faworki) | Created a Preset and Prompts files for you.
+Now you can modify your RP to include: Character deaths, enhanced violence/sex, flirty hearts, etc. You can choose rating PG-13 or unrestricted NSFW.
+Your characters now wrapped in <{{char}}> tags automatically!
 14.08.2023 |  A minor V9 update | Added one little sentence in prefill to keep characters a bit more truthful to their personas
 11.08.2023 | [ONLINE TEXTING](https://rentry.co/CharacterProvider-VersionHistory#online-texting) | Modifies output like you are texting with {{char}} in messenger chat
 11.08.2023 | [V9 NUTMIX (6.7+7+8)](https://rentry.co/CharacterProvider-VersionHistory#v9-nutmix) | A mix of 6.7+7+8